 Ionic Native APIs allow you to build native-powered app experiences with a collection of open source plugins and integrations that make it easy to add native device functionality to any Ionic app with Capacitor or Cordova.
 A typical example is if you want to use the phone's camera inside your app to provide users with the possibility to take a picture that they will then use on the app.
 There are plenty of Ionic Native plugins that you can use to extend your app functionality.

 Native Cross Platform with one Code Base

-Using Capacitor, you can create cross platform apps with just one code base and save loads of time.
+Using Capacitor, you can create cross-platform apps with just one code base and save loads of time.
 Capacitor is a cross-platform runtime created by the Ionic team that allows you to target different types of native platforms like iOS, Android, the desktop using Electron and the Web.

 Capacitor has first-class support for Progressive Web Apps and native apps.
-That means that Capacitor's plugin bridge supports running in either a native context or in the web, with many core plugins available in both contexts with the exact same API and calling conventions.
+That means that Capacitor's plugin bridge supports running in either a native context or on the web, with many core plugins available in both contexts with the exact same API and calling conventions.
 This means you'll use

-@capacitor/coreas a dependency for both your native app and your Progressive Web App, and Capacitor will seamlessly call web code when required and native code when available.
+@capacitor/core as a dependency for both your native app and your Progressive Web App, and Capacitor will seamlessly call web code when required and native code when available.
 Learn more about Ionic Capacitor.

 There we have it, 6 great reasons to use Ionic Framework, among many others!
 If you want to translate the dream of building a good mobile application into reality, without spending a penny and in a fun manner, then we highly recommend you to use Ionic Framework.

-After learning what Ionic Framework is and why you should use it to build your next mobile app, you can focus on:
+After learning what Ionic Framework is and why you should use it to build your next app, you can focus on: